-Due to the presence of the wrinkles on the face and body, Pugs are prone to skin infections.
-It’s happens because of the accumulation of bacteria and fungi inside these “pockets” of wrinkles.
+Due to the presence of wrinkles on the face and body, Pugs are prone to skin infections.
+It’s happening because of the accumulation of bacteria and fungi inside these “pockets” of wrinkles.
 Pugs are also prone to weight gain and obesity.
 Therefore, it is very important to monitor the dosage of food during its growth and to limit the giving of treats.
 You need to provide your Pug with a sufficient dose of daily exercise and take him to regular walks to avoid overweight issues and behavioral problems that can result in chewing your stuff and intense howling and barking.

 The Pug should not be allowed to overeat because this, as well as poor quality food, shortens its lifespan.
 Appropriate portions of food, regular exercise, bathing about once a month, regular brushing, nail trimming and maintaining the hygiene of the ears and teeth will contribute to the better health of your Pug.